Mercerenies/a-turtles-troll/README.md

 ### Version 1.9

+* Killing a charged creeper always drops a diamond
 * Angels, mimics, and cakes all have local spawn limits now
 * Fixed a bug with the Weeping Angel pursuit code